Skip to main content

 Quick Start

-This chapter mainly introduces the usage process of the Jidie Shikong AI deployment tool to help you get started quickly.
+This chapter mainly introduces the usage process of the Spacemit AI deployment tool to help you get started quickly.

 1. Development Environment

-Currently, Jidie Shikong provides you with two options for the PC (x86_64) side: Docker and local manual configuration (choose one of them).
+Currently, Spacemit provides you with two options for the PC (x86_64) side: Docker and local manual configuration (choose one of them).
 Note: We strongly recommend that you choose the Docker method to avoid problems during the local manual installation process.

 1.1 Using the Docker Environment

-To simplify your deployment process, Jidie Shikong provides a Docker image with a complete development environment.
+To simplify your deployment process, Spacemit provides a Docker image with a complete development environment.
 You can perform model conversion, quantization, testing, and other tasks in the relevant Docker environment.
 Therefore, you only need to correctly install the Docker environment.
 Docker Environment Installation Guide:

 • Install Docker on Mac (Desktop Version)